Now Accepting Blue Cross Blue Shield. Call Today!

 • Legal issues: This could be a sign if a person starts encountering legal problems that are out of character.
 Substance abuse can lead to criminal behavior, such as theft to support the habit or charges for driving under the influence.

 If you or someone you know is exhibiting these signs, seeking professional help is crucial.
-Reach out to a reputable institution such as the Substance Abuse and Mental Health Services Administration (SAMHSA) by calling their 24/7 helpline at 1-800-662-HELP (4357), or connect with DCCCA First Step at Lake View located right here in Overland Park, Kansas.
-Early intervention can help prevent the progression of substance abuse and support recovery.
+Reach out to SAMHSA by calling their 24/7 helpline at 1-800-662-HELP (4357).
+You can also connect with DCCCA First Step at Lake View located right here in Overland Park, Kansas.

 Alcohol Addiction Treatments Near Overland Park, Kansas